Bake a batch of these lemon infused Lemon Chess Bars as a handheld sweet for picnics, brunch, tea time or holiday baking treats.

 - ½ cup heavy cream

-- Preheat the oven to 350°F and spray a 9 x 13-inch baking pan with cooking spray.
+- Preheat the oven to 350°F and spray a 13 x 9-inch baking pan with cooking spray.

-- In a medium mixing bowl, beat together the cake mix, ½ melted butter and 1 large egg.
+- In a medium mixing bowl using an electric mixer, beat together cake mix, ½ melted butter and 1 large egg.
 Beat until fully moistened.
 Press evenly into the bottom of the pan.

-- In the same bowl, whip together the cream cheese, remaining butter. lemon pudding mix, heavy cream, lemon juice, zest and vanilla.
+- In the same bowl, whip together cream cheese, remaining ½ cup melted butter. lemon pudding mix, heavy cream, lemon juice, zest and vanilla.
 Beat until creamy and no lumps remain.

 - Spread evenly over the crust.
 Bake for 40-45 minutes.
 The center should still move when gently shaken.

-- Cool completely then cut into bars.
-Dust with powdered sugar.
+- Cool completely then, cut into bars.
+Dust with powdered sugar, if desired.